Singulink/RuntimeNullables/README.md

 using RuntimeNullables;

 // Return value is not null checked since it is nullable,
-// but method throws NullArgumentException if messageService is null public string?
+// but method throws ArgumentNullException if messageService is null public string?
 GetMessage(MessageService messageService);

 // The 'value' parameter is null checked on method entry as well as when the method exits since it is a ref